turtle96/taskell/src/test/data/ManualTesting/TestScript.md

 # Manual Testing: Test Script
 ## How to load the sample data
 1. Navigate to Taskell folder in File Explorer
+2. Ensure both Taskell jar and SampleData.xml are in the same folder
-2. Open config.json in a text editor
+3. Open config.json in a text editor
-3. At taskManagerFilePath, replace "data/taskmanager.xml" with "src/test/data/ManualTesting/SampleData.xml"
+4. At taskManagerFilePath, replace "data/taskmanager.xml" with "SampleData.xml"
+5. Save config.json
+6. Launch Taskell jar

 ## Test cases
 ### Add command